Bryan De La Cruz Player Props: Marlins vs. Twins

 - The pitching staff for the Twins had a collective 8.4 K/9 last season, which ranked 20th in the league.

-- The Twins had the 19th-ranked team ERA across all league pitching staffs (3.98).
+- The Twins had the 19th-ranked team ERA among all league pitching staffs (3.98).

-- Twins pitchers combined to allow 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Twins allowed 184 total home runs last season (1.1 per game) to rank 21st in baseball.

-- Maeda will start for the Twins, his first of the season.
+- Lopez (1-0) takes the mound for the Twins to make his second start this season.

-- It's the season debut and his first appearance in more than a year for the 34-year-old right-hander.
+- His most recent time out was on Thursday against the Kansas City Royals, when the right-hander threw 5 1/3 scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.